wso2/docs-is/en/docs/learn/configuring-sms-otp.md

 The SMSOTP authenticator allows you to authenticate user via SMS through WSO2 IS.

+!!! info
+    For information on MFA concepts, see [About MFA](../../learn/multi-factor-authentication).

-This topic provides instructions on how to configure the SMS OTP connector and the WSO2 Identity Server (WSO2 IS) to integrate using a sample app.
+This document provides instructions on how to configure the SMS OTP connector and the WSO2 Identity Server (WSO2 IS) to integrate using a sample app.
 This is configured so that SMSOTP is a second authentication factor for the sample application.
 See the following sections for more information.

 ## Enable SMSOTP